dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 In this tutorial, you learned how to:
 > [!div class="checklist"]
 > * Understand the problem
-> * Select the appropriate machine learning task
+> * Select the appropriate machine learning algorithm
 > * Prepare your data
-> * Create the learning pipeline
+> * Transform the data
-> * Load a classifier
 > * Train the model
-> * Evaluate the model with a different dataset
+> * Evaluate the model
-> * Predict the test data outcomes with the model
+> * Predict with the trained model
+> * Deploy and Predict with a loaded model

 Advance to the next tutorial to learn more
 > [!div class="nextstepaction"]